bokub/lyo/README.md

 ### 2. Add documentation

 Run `lyo usage` (with options) to show an example code snippet.
 You can edit and include it in your `README.md`.
-Don't forget to check that the version is correct, or replace it with `latest`

 ```
 $ lyo usage